Symmetric Mass Generation in a Bilayer Honeycomb Lattice with $\mathrm{SU}(2)\times\mathrm{SU}(2)\times\mathrm{SU}(2)/\mathbb{Z}_2$ Symmetry

 The theoretical foundation for SMG stems from anomaly cancellation in fermionic systems~\cite{You2014}.
 For SMG to occur, the system must have enough fermionic degrees of freedom to cancel all potential quantum anomalies, allowing for a fully gapped state without symmetry breaking.
 The minimal number of Dirac fermions required is 4 in (0+1)D and (1+1)D, and 8 in (2+1)D and (3+1)D~\cite{wang2022symmetric,You2018,tong2022comments}.

 Various models exhibiting SMG have been proposed across different dimensions.
 In (0+1)D, the Majorana fermion model studied by Fidkowski and Kitaev~\cite{Fidkowski2010,Fidkowski2011} demonstrated how interactions can modify the classification of topological phases.
 In (1+1)D, the 3-4-5-0 chiral fermion model~\cite{Wang2013} provided a concrete lattice framework for regularizing chiral matter.
-For (2+1)D, several models have been investigated, including bilayer honeycomb lattice models~\cite{Slagle2015,He2016,Hou2023,Liu2024} and staggered fermion models~\cite{Catterall2016,Ayyar2015,Ayyar2016}.
+For (2+1)D, several models have been investigated, including bilayer honeycomb lattice models~\cite{Slagle2015,He2016,Hou2023,Liu2024} and staggered fermion models~\cite{Catterall2016,Ayyar2015,Ayyar2016,maiti2026phase}.
 In (3+1)D, chiral fermion models have been explored for their potential to exhibit SMG~\cite{tong2022comments,Razamat2021}.

 Despite these theoretical advances, unbiased numerical evidence for SMG in (2+1)D has remained elusive.
-Especially, the unbiased estimation of the fermion's scaling dimension remains to be tested.
+In particular, an unbiased determination of the fermion scaling dimension has remained out of reach.
 High symmetry is a key ingredient, as it introduces large quantum fluctuations that can prevent symmetry breaking, but it alone does not guarantee a direct transition to a gapped phase.
 Indeed, recent variational Monte Carlo (VMC) studies of bilayer honeycomb models~\cite{Hou2023} could not fully settle the question due to the uncontrolled approximations inherent in the variational approach.
 Rigorous, sign-problem-free quantum Monte Carlo calculations are essential to determine whether a given model truly exhibits SMG or instead develops intermediate symmetry-breaking phases.